ArturoSbr/aws-ccp-cheat-sheet/main.md

 Abuse is a portal where we can report AWS resources that are being used for abusive or illegal purposes (spam, port scanning, DDoS attacks, hosting copyrighted content, etc.).

 ## Account Management and Billing
+### Organizations
+Organizations is a global service that allows us to link multiple AWS accounts into a single organization to get consolidated billing, volume discounts, share reserved resources and control permissions using Service Control Policies (SCP).
+It also allows us to automate the creation of AWS accounts (useful when a company sets up one account per department or employee).

+### Control Tower
+Control Tower runs on top of Organizations and it is a service to govern a multi-account AWS environment based on best practices.
+It allows us to automate the setup of AWS environments, detect policy violations and monitor account compliance using a dashboard.
+This is done by setting up a Landing Zone, where we add one Master Account, a Logging Account and an Audit Account.
+AWS recommends to manage Organization Units (OUs) via Control Tower and not within Organizations itself!

+### Pricing Models
+1. Pay as you go: Pay for what you use as you deploy new infrastructure.
+2. Reserve resources: More predictable budgets by reserving resources in advance for a predetermined amount of time.
+3. Volume discounts: Get better rates for using high volumes (such as in S3 or consolidated billing).
+4. AWS economies of scale: As AWS grows, they can offer better prices for us.

+### Free tier
+1. IAM
+2. VPC
+3. Consolidated billing
+4. EC2 t2.micro, S3, EBS, ELB, AWS Data Transfer, RDS
+5. CloudFormation, Elastic Beanstalk
+6. Autoscaling groups